 I also spoke to our vet and it turns out that moving your pet home is harder now, too.
 The prices have increased dramatically in some cases and some countries are requiring quarantine prior to flying when they used to not.
 The quarantine only adds to the price tag.
 She recommended using Jason’s Pet Relocation.

 You’ll likely want to dump stuff before you leave.
 Wattage on appliances is often different where you’re headed and you cannot bring some things into another country such as alcohol.
 But even getting rid of things has changed during COVID-19.

-You can still get pass things on to others via Facebook pages such as Real Singapore Expat Wives Classifieds and Classifieds – Singapore Expat Wives.
+You can still get pass things on to others via Expat Living’s noticeboard, or Facebook pages such as Real Singapore Expat Wives Classifieds and Classifieds – Singapore Expat Wives.
 Or you can try selling them on Carousell.
 Lots of people also sell stuff on their school’s Facebook page.
-But be forewarned: people aren’t buying like they normally do in May when everybody is repatriating.
-Everybody is a bit scared of germs.
-Selling things may be tough.

 If you want to donate items, many of the usuals such as New2U Thrift Shop, MINDS Shop and Metta Welfare Association are currently closed.
 However, you can still list donations on Pass It On, Blessings Only and The Salvation Army donation-in-kind booths are still open.
 And, of course, you can send items home to your helper’s family for $150 a box to the Philippines.

 Of course, a big part of leaving when you lose your job is the emotions that go with it.
 There’s shock, denial, anger, grief, embarrassment – it’s all there.
 You need to give yourself space to embrace all these things: the feelings are important to acknowledge.
 Yet you can’t let yourself be paralysed by it all.
 You have too much to organise in those thirty days.